 The role of the teacher varies according to the type of syllabus, course and other constraints.
 Robinson (1991) suggests that the quality of the ESP teacher lies in flexibility.
 Jarvis (1983) encapsulates the overall abilities needed by an ESP teacher and Kennedy and Bolitho (1984) also made a list of the likely requirements of an ESP teacher.
 The key to success in letting students work more independently lies in extensive preparation outside class.
 This collaborative work pays off at a later stage when students control the process and practise skills outside of a traditional classroom.

 The differences between groups in a virtual classroom have to be reflected in the amount of work performed outside of VC.
 Teachers choose the technology and tools to be used for asynchronous communication (i.e., communication within the virtual class outside of their class time).
-Initially, the teacher plays the role of organiser, supporter, provider of resources, and facilitator.
-However, as the course progresses, the teacher steps back and lets students play more active role in running and controlling the course.
+Initially, the teacher plays the role of organiser, supporter, provider of resources and facilitator.
+However, as the course progresses, the teacher steps back and lets students play a more active role in running and controlling the course.

 The Role of Students